 25.14 It is the responsibility of the recognised local trades unions to ensure that the time and resources provided in this context are used appropriately.

-25.15 NHS organisations are encouraged to support partnership working by giving reasonable time off during working hours to enable trade union members or representatives to:-
+25.15 NHS organisations are encouraged to support partnership working by giving reasonable time off during working hours to enable trades union members or representatives to:

 - recruit and organise members.

 25.16 Local arrangements should specify the circumstances when time off may be refused for either representatives or members.
 These may include:

 - unreasonable notice periods on behalf of the representatives

 - activities which do not fall within any of the categories in paragraphs 7, 10 and 15

 - activities are not authorised by the union